Joint Learning of Linear Time-Invariant Dynamical Systems: Numerical Illustrations

 \pref{fig:ms-err-b} depicts the estimation error for the joint estimator under misspecification for systems that have an eigenvalue on the unit circle in the complex plane.
 Our theoretical results suggest that the number of systems needs to be significantly larger in this case to circumvent the cost of misspecification in joint learning.
 The figure corroborates this result, wherein we observe that the joint estimation error is larger than the individual one, if all systems are misspecified (i.e., $a=0$).
 Decreases in the total misspecification (i.e., $a=0.25,0.5$) improves the error rate for joint learning, but requires larger number of systems than the stable case.

-Finally, we discuss the choice of the number of bases $k$ for applying the joint estimator to real data.
-It can be handled by model selection methods such as elbow criterion using a validation dataset, AIC, or BIC \cite{akaike1974new,schwarz1978estimating}.
+Finally, we discuss the choice of the number of bases $k$ for applying the joint estimator to real data. {It can be handled by model selection methods such as elbow criterion and information criteria \cite{akaike1974new,schwarz1978estimating}, as well as robust estimation methods in panel data and factor models~\cite{chudik2013debt,ciccone2018factor}}.
 In fact, for all $k' \ge k$, the structural assumption is satisfied and leads to similar learning rates, while $k' < k$ can lead to larger estimation errors.
-In \pref{fig:choose_k}, we provide an empirical simulation (with $T=250, M=50$) and report the per-system estimation error, as well as the prediction error on a validation data (which is a subset of size $50$).
-Across all $10$ runs in the experiment, we observed that if the hyperparameter $k'$ is chosen according to the elbow criteria, the resulting number of basis models is either equal to the true value $k=10$ or is slightly larger.
+In \pref{fig:choose_k}, we provide a simulation (with $T=250, M=50$) and report the per-system estimation error, as well as the prediction error on a validation data (which is a subset of size $50$).
+Across all $10$ runs in the experiment, we observed that if the hyperparameter $k'$ is chosen according to the elbow criteria, the resulting number of basis models is either equal to the true value $k=10$, or slightly larger. {For misspecified models, the optimal choice of $k'$ can vary, in the sense that large misspecifications can be added to the shared basis (i.e., $k' > k$).}